Connecting the Cascades to the Rockies

 Follow us at Columbia Highlands Wilderness on Facebook for the latest updates!

 Excellent hikes abound in the Columbia Highlands!
-The Kettle Crest Trail and Abercrombie Mountain are a few of our favorites.
+The Kettle Crest Trail and Abercrombie Mountain are some of our favorites.

-Since 2002 we’ve worked in a unique partnership with timber industry leaders, private landowners, small business owners, public agencies, conservation and recreation groups, and community leaders to conserve thousands of acres of wildlife habitat in the Columbia Highlands on both public and private lands.
-Conservation Northwest’s Columbia Highlands Initiative is putting that balanced plan to action, to protect wilderness and working forests in the region.
+Since 2002, we’ve worked in the Northeast Washington Forest Coalition, a unique collaboration with timber industry leaders, private landowners, small business owners, public agencies, conservation and recreation groups, and community leaders to conserve thousands of acres of wildlife habitat in the Columbia Highlands on both public and private lands.

 Now, in the morass that is today’s United States’ Congress, political traction is needed to bring all sides together to come up with a plan that works for wildlife and local communities, protecting wilderness, restoring forests, and connecting habitats for the future

-Collaborating with local forestry businesses and othe stakeholders is an important of our work in the Columbia Highlands.
-Learn more on our webpage, or visit the Northeast Washington Forestry Coalition website!
+Collaborating with local forestry businesses and other stakeholders is an important aspect of our work in the Columbia Highlands.
+Learn more on our webpage or watch the 2010 documentary series From Controversy to Common Ground.